-- Selecting and defining the machining operations. - Selecting the spindle work mode. - Selecting the single block or automatic execution Mode.
+- Selecting and defining the machining operations. - Govern the external devices. - Selecting the spindle work mode. - Selecting the single block or automatic execution Mode.

 These keys may be used for:

 - Moving the axes of the machine.

 - Governing the spindle.

 - Modifying the feedrate of the axes and the spindle speed.

 - Starting and stopping the execution.